Robust algorithms with polynomial loss for near-unanimity CSPs: Introduction

 From the algebraic perspective, the most general natural condition that is (slightly) stronger than $\mathrm{SD}(\vee)$ is the {\em near-unanimity (NU)} condition~\cite{Baker75:chinese-remainder}.
 CSPs with a constraint language having an NU polymorphism received a lot of attention in the literature (e.g.~\cite{Feder98:monotone,Jeavons98:consist,Barto12:NU}).
 Bounded pathwidth duality for CSPs admitting an NU polymorphism was established in a series of papers~\cite{Dalmau05:linear,Dalmau08:majority,Barto12:NU}, and we use some ideas from~\cite{Dalmau08:majority,Barto12:NU} in this paper.

 We prove that any CSP with a constraint language having an NU polymorphism admits a randomized robust algorithm with loss $O(\eps^{1/k})$, where $k$ depends on the size of the domain.
 It is an open question whether this dependence on the size of the domain is necessary.
 We prove that, for the special case of a ternary NU polymorphism known as {\em dual discriminator} (the corresponding CSP is a common generalisation of {\sc Unique Games} with a fixed domain and {\sc 2-Sat}), we can always choose $k=2$.
-Our algorithms use the standard SDP relaxation for CSPs.
+Like the vast majority of approximation algorithms for CSPs~\cite{MM17:cspsurvey}, our algorithms use the standard SDP relaxation.